That Time Ritchie Blackmore Had an Onstage Meltdown at a Deep Purple Concert

 What Deep Purple fans saw on Nov.
-9, 1993 at the NEC Arena in Birmingham, England, wasn't anything like a promised 25th anniversary celebration of the band.
+9, 1993, at the NEC Arena in Birmingham, England, wasn't anything like the promised 25th anniversary celebration of the band.
 It was, instead, one of the final nights with founding member Ritchie Blackmore.

-Blackmore didn't take the stage with the rest of his bandmates as the concert began, forcing Ian Gillan and co. to begin an opening rendition of ‘Highway Star’ without him.
-The guitarist finally joined them midway through, unleashing a snarky, distinterested solo, but when a cameraman filming the concert for future release got too close, a clearly peeved Blackmore threw a drink toward him.
+Blackmore didn't take the stage with the rest of his bandmates as the concert began, forcing Ian Gillan and co. to begin an opening rendition of "Highway Star" without him.
+The guitarist finally joined them midway through, unleashing a snarky, disinterested solo, but when a cameraman filming the concert for future release got too close, a clearly peeved Blackmore threw a drink toward him.
 The next shot, of Gillan, finds the lens dripping with water.

 It was a turning point in an ever-worsening relationship.
-Four shows later, Blackmore officially quit — forcing Deep Purple to bring in Joe Satriani to finish a series of dates in Japan booked for that December.
-Steve Morse would ultimately take over in 1994, and remains.
+Four shows later, Blackmore officially quit -- forcing Deep Purple to bring in Joe Satriani to finish a series of dates in Japan booked for that December.
+Steve Morse would ultimately take over in 1994.

-"This situation ended, and we’re all glad it ended, and we had to rebuild," Gillan said earlier this year.
-“If Ritchie had stayed in the band, it would have been the end of Deep Purple.
+"This situation ended, and we’re all glad it ended, and we had to rebuild," Gillan said years later.
+"If Ritchie had stayed in the band, it would have been the end of Deep Purple.
 The shows were getting shorter and shorter, the audiences were getting smaller and smaller.
-We were playing in small halls, and they weren’t even full — they were half empty — and Ritchie was walking off stage every night.”
+We were playing in small halls, and they weren’t even full — they were half empty — and Ritchie was walking offstage every night.”

 Despite the dust-up in Birmingham, Sony eventually released the concert footage anyway -- forcing Gillan into the position of asking Deep Purple fans not to buy it.
 "It was one of the lowest points of my life -- all our lives, actually," he said.
 "There is no nostalgia involved."